mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 };
 </pre>

-If the client have passed username to the `connect` call, we set the username, after that with `io()` we establish new socket.io connection.
+If the client have passed username to the `connect` call we set the current username, after that with `io()` we establish new socket.io connection.
 The socket.io connection is going to be used for receiving `USER_CONNECTED` and `USER_DISCONNECTED` events.
 Once we have been connected to the socket.io server, we bind to these events.
+We need extra, socket.io, connection here because the API of Peer.js doesn't provide all required events by its public API.

 In the snippet: